rolandyuwy/tp/docs/UserGuide.md

 **Steps:**
 1. Type `changeqty 3 a/-0.5` in the _Command Box_.
 See Figure 11.
 2. Press `Enter` to execute.
 See Figure 12.
+Note that the quantity of the chocolate cake is decreased by `0.50 lb`.

 ![Before executing the changeqty command](images/ChangeqtyCommandBefore.png)